-- 4.7.12 Timely completion of generation and transmission projects is the key to the growth of the electrical equipment industry.
+- 4.7.9 Timely completion of generation and transmission projects is the key to the growth of the electrical equipment industry.
 Steps should be taken by government to remove the impediments that delay project completion.
-If not, this will increase the working capital needs of the industry and will affect the achievement of projected generation capacity target for the 12th Plan. - 4.7.13 The Ministry of Power should make it mandatory to follow standard contract terms for utilities availing R-APDRP and other Central funds.
+If not, this will increase the working capital needs of the industry and will affect the achievement of projected generation capacity target for the 12th Plan. - 4.7.10 The Ministry of Power may examine to make it mandatory to follow standard contract terms for utilities availing R-APDRP and other central funds.
 Standard contract terms for the EPC contracts prepared by IEEMA, after discussions with NTPC, BHEL, PGCIL and other utilities were circulated to all and are believed to be fair to utilities and contractors both.
 These terms included timely completion of projects, penalties for delays, timely release of payments and taking over by the utilities, etc.

-Standardised model bidding document needs to be prepared jointly by experts from Centre, States, PSUs and private sector for major electrical works to reduce bidding process and contractual implementation difficulties.
+Standardised model bidding document needs to be prepared jointly by experts from Centre, states, PSUs and private sector for major electrical works to reduce bidding process complexities and contractual implementation difficulties.

-- 4.7.14 Mobilisation advance should be made mandatory in all supply and erection contracts and the contract terms and conditions being followed by all utilities should be standardised. - 4.7.15 The PVC clause should be made mandatory and uniformly provided in all supply and EPC contracts, to adequately compensate the manufacturers for the fluctuation in raw material prices.
-The base index applicable should be clearly defined and not be subject to interpretation.
-The clause must include domestic as well as international market price fluctuations.
+- 4.7.11 Mobilisation advance may be made mandatory in all supply and erection contracts and the contract terms and conditions being followed by all utilities may be standardised. - 4.7.12 For balance of plant, the packages may be made large enough to attract experienced EPC contractors and pre-qualification criteria may be made stringent.
+Small contractors can get jobs from the big EPC contractors, gain experience and then work independently. - 4.7.13 The PVC clause may be made mandatory and uniformly provided in all supply and EPC contracts, to adequately compensate the manufacturers for the fluctuation in raw material prices.
+The base index applicable may be clearly defined and not be subject to interpretation.
+The clause should include domestic as well as international market price fluctuations.